alx2009/K197Control/K197control_measurements.md

 - Bit 5 (Overrange) is the overrange flag, indicating an overrange condition when set to 1.

-- Bits 4-0 (Display Count MSB) represent the 5 most significant bits of the display count.
+- Bits 4-0 (Display Count MSB) represent the 5 most significant bits of the binary count.

 ## Sign of the Measurement